dynatrace-oss/PTC-Windchill/README.md

 POST | /api/config/v1/service/customServices/java?position=APPEND | 07-CustomServices |
 POST | /api/config/v1/extensions | 08-Extensions | Extensions require uploading of the zip file.
 POST | /api/config/v1/dashboards | 11-Dashboards

+### Troubleshooting
+Please open new issues if you encounter problems in uploading the components to Dynatrace or if there are missing functionalities for the PTC Windchill pack.